- Applications must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

 - An awardee must hold a faculty/staff position up to and including the rank of assistant professor (or equivalent).

-- While no minimum percent effort is required, the applicant must demonstrate that adequate time will be devoted to ensuring successful completion of the project.
+- The applicant must demonstrate that adequate time will be devoted to ensuring the successful completion of the project.

 Mentoring Team: The award requires, at a minimum, a primary mentor and a secondary mentor who will provide counsel and direction and scholarship oversight.
 Up to two additional mentors may be named to the mentoring team.
 A mentoring team approach with a committed lead mentor is an essential piece.
 Applicants should clearly define each person’s role as part of the mentoring team.